mlohajner/elephant-in-the-room/README.md

-# elephant-in-the-room
+# elephant is in the room
-A collection of snapshots from different systems illustrating allocation patterns near the beginning of storage devices.
-Images are provided as-is, without annotations or labels, to show real-world observations.
+These are snapshots from different systems, provided as-is, without annotations; while they do not show the allocation bitmap explicitly, they are statistically correlated with the most frequently used blocks and block groups across the LBA space.

 In both qualitative and quantitative analyses of this data, we may debate methods or exact measurements, *but*